pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/League of Arathor/Tarwin Althammer.md

 On this journey Tarwin encountered incredible danger and hardship, yet also discovered a renewed sense of purpose as he worked to understand what had happened to his family in [[Promises of Victory/Worldbuilding/Regions/🏰Gandmühl/Gandmühl\|Gandmühl]].
 His travels eventually brought him to [[Promises of Victory/Adventuring/Player Characters/Ransden\|Ransden]], where he used the knowledge gained from his experiences to create documents that would help others find justice in similar situations.

+## Appearance
+Tarwin Althammer is a tall and muscular human Paladin with a strong presence.
+He has short, dark hair that is greying at the temples, and a well-trimmed beard framing his chiseled jawline.
+His piercing blue eyes seem to carry the weight of his tragic past.
+Tarwin is usually seen wearing his intricately crafted armor, adorned with symbols of justice, and carries a finely crafted longsword at his side.

+## Motivations
+Tarwin's main motivation is to seek justice for the tragic loss of his wife Marit and their daughter Reyala.
+He also strives to clear his name from the false accusation of murder that tarnished his reputation in Gandmühl.

+## Ideals
+Tarwin holds on tightly to the ideals of righteousness, justice, and unwavering loyalty.
+Despite facing numerous hardships and betrayals, he never wavers from these core beliefs.

+## Bonds
+Tarwin's most significant bond was with his wife Marit and their daughter Reyala.
+Though they are no longer with him, their memories drive him forward in seeking justice for their untimely deaths.

+## Flaws
+Tarwin's strong sense of morality can sometimes lead him to be inflexible in situations where compromise might be necessary.
+Additionally, the weight of his tragic past can make it difficult for him to trust others easily.

+## Quirk
+Tarwin has a habit of humming Marit's favorite elven melody, both as a way to remember her fondly and as a soothing balm during times of stress or pain.

+## Roleplaying
+When roleplaying Tarwin Althammer, emphasize his dedication to justice and unwavering loyalty.
+His voice should be strong yet tinged with the sorrow that stems from losing those who were dear to him.
+When interacting with other characters or making decisions, always consider how Tarwin would strive for righteousness above all else.

+## Backstory
+Tarwin Althammer was once a respected Paladin in the city of Gandmühl, living a happy life with his elven wife Marit and their prodigious daughter Reyala.
+However, tragedy struck when Reyala was mysteriously murdered, and Tarwin was unjustly accused of the crime.
+Unable to bear the false accusations and loss of his family, Tarwin left Gandmühl to seek solace and justice elsewhere.

+## Role in the campaign
+Tarwin's journey led him to Ransden, where he used his experiences and knowledge to create documents that would help others find justice and safety from similar situations.
+The party might come across these documents or encounter Tarwin himself as they navigate their own quests for justice or redemption.

+## Relations
+Tarwin's most significant relationships were with his wife Marit and their daughter Reyala, both of whom he lost tragically.
+As he travels, he may form new bonds with those who share his ideals or who have also suffered great losses.